 Home Made Ice Cream

 Did you ever make your own popsicles?
 Maybe you poured a little orange juice into a ice tray for yourself, or even coffee for your iced coffee drinks.
 Why not treat you pup to the same idea?
-A great summer dog treat would be freezing fat-free, low sodium broth.
+A great summer treats for dogs would be freezing fat-free, low sodium broth.
 Please, remember that cats and dogs can’t have onions.
 They contain thiosulphate, which is toxic to animals.
 Some stock broths use it as an ingredient.
 Be sure!

 Blackberries, blueberries, strawberries are all packed full of energy for you and your pup.
 They also help with dental care… hint.
 But a great treat for the summer months is taking plain, low-fat yogurt, dip those berries in there, and freeze ’em.
 Pawsitively Pets touches on it!